TBD9rain/quick_ref/git.md

 ```

 If the last commit of the target branch is directly ahead of the commit of the current branch,
-the pointer of current branch will be move forward.
+the pointer of current branch will be move forward (fast-forward mode).

 If the two branch diverged from an older point,
 there will be a new commit merged by the current branch and the target branch.